khairyo/drivejiejie/README.md

 4. Select "Northpoint City South Wing Carpark" from the map pins.
 5. In another browser tab, navigate to `http://localhost:3000/camera-ocr`.
 6. Hold up a number to the camera.
 The camera takes snapshots every 5 seconds, and if it detects a number, it updates the carpark availability for "Northpoint City South Wing Carpark" in the popup.

+The focus was on ensuring the camera live update functionality worked, which is why the carpark availability updates are currently hardcoded to Northpoint City South Wing Carpark.
+In real-life scenarios, the camera would be wired to an actual live carpark availability signboard for real-time updates.

 ### Real-time Gas Station Prices